DavidSoldat/Portfolio/README.md

-Personal portfolio made with Next.js TailwindCSS and GSAP.
+Personal portfolio made with Next.js and TailwindCSS.